iluhaar/tg-bot-voice-to-text/README.md

 # Voice-to-Text Telegram Bot (Cloudflare Workers)

-A serverless Telegram bot that converts voice messages to text using OpenAI's Whisper API, deployed on Cloudflare Workers.
+A serverless Telegram bot that converts voice and circle video messages to text using OpenAI's Whisper API, deployed on Cloudflare Workers.

 ## Prerequisites